SkillsFundingAgency/das-fat-dataloader/README.md

 # Requirements

-DotNet Core 3.1 and any supported IDE for DEV running.
+DotNet 8.0 and any supported IDE for DEV running.

 Azure Storage Emulator